grzesiek154/my-notes/JavaConcepts/JavaInterview/JavaInterviewTheory.md

 - Listy powiązane są swietnym rozwiązaniem gdy wiadomo że i tak trzeba będzie odczytywać wszystkie elementy na raz, wówczas można odczytać jeden element, odczytać adres następnego itd.
 - Jeżeli zamierzamy odczytywac elementy niereguralnie lista powiązana jest złym wyborem
-- Dostęp sekwencyjny, aby ofczytać 10 element listy należy najpierw odczyta 9 poprzednich
+- Dostęp sekwencyjny, aby odczytać 10 element listy należy najpierw odczyta 9 poprzednich
 - kiedy należy wstawić element do środka listy sa lepszym wyborem, ponieważ wystarczy tylko zmienic referencje następnego elementu oraz poprzedniego, w tablicy natomiast musielibyśmy przesunąć wszystkie elementy znajdujące się za miejscem wstawienia
 - Also, if you have large lists, keep in mind that memory usage is also different.
 Each element of a `LinkedList` has more overhead since pointers to the next and previous elements are also stored. `ArrayLists` don't have this overhead.
 However, `ArrayLists` take up as much memory as is allocated for the capacity, regardless of whether elements have actually been added.
 - The default initial capacity of an `ArrayList` is pretty  small (10 from Java 1.4 - 1.8).
 But since the underlying implementation  is an array, the array must be resized if you add a lot of elements.
 To  avoid the high cost of resizing when you know you're going to add a lot  of elements, construct the `ArrayList` with a higher initial capacity.